 If you have trouble understanding them, I have a tip that will help.
 Listen and translate from their dialect and not from yours.
-I know that sounds confusing, but once you get used it you’ll understand and have an easier time following them.
+I know that sounds confusing, but once you get used to it you’ll understand and have an easier time following them.

 Meet the Natives

 Attend all local events regardless of your experience or preferences in the past.
 You might find that the local style appeals to you.
-Or you’ve changed in the many years since you attended such events.
+Or that you’ve changed in the many years since you attended such events.

 Participating in community service projects will not only earn you points with the locals, but you’ll likely have the opportunity to meet some key city leaders.